 Gasoline Lacquer Thinner

 Solvents Paint

-Motor Oil Agricultural Spray

-Diesel Fuel Paint Thinner
+Motor Oil Agricultural Spray Diesel Fuel Paint Thinner

 Kerosene Stain

 Anti-Freeze Brake Fluid

 Airborne Gases/Fumes

-If you encounter a spill, always call for assistance (See the Emergency Contacts on your Safety Clipboard) and:
+If you encounter a spill, hazardous substance or gas/fumes, always call for assistance (See the Emergency Contacts on your Safety Clipboard) and:

-- Extinguish all ignition sources - Shut off main emergency switch to fuel pump, if appropriate - Move appropriate fire extinguishing equipment to area - If possible, contain the spill to prevent further contamination - Move people/personnel away or evacuate from contamination area
+- 1. Extinguish all ignition sources - 2.
+Shut off main emergency switch to fuel pump, if appropriate - 3.
+Move appropriate fire extinguishing equipment to area - 4.
+If possible, contain the spill to prevent further contamination - 5.
+Move people/personnel away or evacuate from contamination area radioactive materials.
+Common chemical threats within or adjacent to schools include the discharge of acid in a school laboratory, an overturned truck of hazardous materials in proximity of the school, or an explosion at a nearby oil refinery or other chemical plant.